WHAT’S THE PROBLEM WITH JOEL OSTEEN?

 Why is this so hard to understand?

 Joel is criticized for everything.

-While looking at YouTube I found a video posted by a well-known pastor in Seattle, that shows this pastor addressing an audience (not sure if it was his congregation or a leadership meeting or something else) but it was public.
+While looking at YouTube I saw a video posted by a well-known pastor that shows this pastor addressing an audience (not sure if it was his congregation or a leadership meeting) but it was public.
 He took time on his platform to show a video clip of a few minutes of Osteen preaching – and then proceeded to tear apart what he said and what he did not say.

-This pastor is a good leader, a quality speaker and an influential man.
+This pastor is a good leader, a quality speaker and influential.

-He took the platform God has given him to tear Joel apart with an arrogant, condescending grin on his face.
-Why?
-It would be easy for us all to take a ‘portion’ of a anyone’s sermon and criticize what they ‘did not say.’
+He took the platform God has given him to preach the gospel, to put Joel down with an arrogant, condescending grin on his face.
+Why is that I wonder?

 Is that wrong?

-It would not take long for one of these self appointed ‘judges of all other ministries’ to listen to one of my messages and find flaws.
+It would not take long for one of these self-appointed ‘judges of all ministries’ to listen to one of my messages and find flaws.